 - Simplicity

 Once work began, with a desk review of all documentation, it was quickly agreed that the assignment needed to be scaled up to include a complete risk and resilience framework.
-The framework would establish coherence between the different disciplines of Business Continuity Management, Incident & Crisis Management as well as Enterprise Risk Management and ensure alignment with international standards, such as ISO 31000.
+The framework would establish coherence between the different disciplines of Business Continuity Management, Incident & Crisis Management as well as Enterprise Risk Management and ensure alignment with international standards, such as ISO 31000.“This was a high-priority project within UNDP.
+The Head of Risk and Continuity Management at UNDP took an active role throughout the project as we interviewed senior management at UNDP headquarters and many of the country offices,” continues Jürisoo.

 Risk and resilience framework